Our People

 Abby Getman Skillicorn, Special Projects Manager

 Abby focuses on supporting prospective & current grantees of the MA Dept. of Elementary and Secondary Education's MA FRESH Grant and Northeast Food for Schools program by connecting with school districts, early child care centers, food hubs, and farmers to support local food purchasing, professional development, and more.
 Abby has been working on food access, justice, and systems work in Massachusetts for well over a decade and is motivated by the work to bring nourishing, local foods to everyone-- especially kids.
 Prior to joining Mass.
 Farm to School, she worked with Springfield Public Schools food service department for five years bringing about student learning opportunities and student choice to the breakfast and lunch programs, supported the Healthy Incentives Program's state-wide launch at the Department of Transitional Assistance, served as a policy advocate for The Food Bank of Western Massachusetts, and has previously worked for Community Involved in Sustaining Agriculture, and Pioneer Valley Grows Investment Fund.
-Abby is currently working on her Masters in Business Administration through Fitchburg State University and lives in Western Massachusetts with her husband, daughter, and dog.
+Abby received her MBA from Fitchburg State University and lives in Western Massachusetts with her husband, daughter, and dog.

 Contact Abby